Current recipients of the Tony Patiño Merit Award

 Class of ‘24

 Rohan Naik is a native of Houston, Texas.
-He holds a B.A. in History from Yale and an M.A in Public History from Queen’s University Belfast, Ireland, where he was a George J. Mitchell Scholar.
+He holds a B.A. in History from Yale and an M.A in Public History from Queen’s University Belfast in Northern Ireland, where he was a Mitchell Scholar.

 At Yale, Rohan was involved with the Asian American Cultural Center, the Yale Daily News, and Yale Outdoors.

 Prior to law school, Rohan was a researcher for Amend, a Netflix documentary series on the Fourteenth Amendment.
-He also worked as a freelance journalist in Northern Ireland, covering criminal justice issues.
+He also worked as a freelance journalist in Northern Ireland, covering politics and terrorism.

 Class of ‘24